hlowman/ContinentalRiverBiomass/README.md

 Note: Daily discharge data for each river from 1970-01-01 to 2020-12-31 and dissolved nutrient data for available rivers from 2007-01-01 to 2017-12-31 measured by the USGS were downloaded using the 'dataRetrieval' package in R.

-Please direct any data requests or questions regarding these analyses to Heili Lowman (heili dot lowman at duke dot edu).
+Please direct any data requests or questions regarding these analyses to Heili Lowman (h dot lowman at unr dot edu).